Reference

 Surety Bond

-A three-party agreement where the surety (insurance company) guarantees to the obligee (the party requiring the bond) that the principal (the business) will fulfill its obligations.
-If the principal fails, the surety pays the claim and the principal owes the surety back.
+A three-party agreement where a surety company guarantees to an obligee that a principal will fulfill their obligations.
+If the principal fails, the surety pays the claim and seeks reimbursement from the principal.

 T